kvnbanunu/dbtui/README.md

 # dbtui
 SQLite database manager in your terminal

-This is a solo project submitted to BCIT HTTPHacks 2025 Hackathon
+Solo project and winner of Best UI/UX at [BCIT HTTPHacks 2025](https://httphacks.devpost.com/) Hackathon [devpost](https://devpost.com/software/dbtui)

 Best used with a terminal font <= 14 and fullscreen